-The Office of the State Auditor publishes a Uniform Accounting Manual (UAM) which is more comprehensive; it should be used for areas not covered by the Little Manual.
+The Office of the State Auditor also publishes the Uniform Accounting Manual ("UAM"), which is more comprehensive; it should be used for areas not included in the Little Manual.
 The UAM may be downloaded at: resources.auditor.utah.gov.

-If you have questions regarding the Little Manual, contact Calvin Bergmann at: cbergmann@utah.gov or (801) 834-5413.
+If you have questions regarding the Little Manual, contact the Office of the State Auditor at: stateauditor@utah.gov or (801) 538-1025.